BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

-# Master Agent Sales Limits & Withdrawal Float
+# Sales Limits & Withdrawal Float Overview

 Your Master Agent account enables you and your agents to sell tickets, accept deposits and pay prizes within **preset limits** as follows: